forestryio/forestry.io/hugo/content/blog/cloudinary-integration.md

 It's as simple as adding your cloud name, API key and secret to your site's settings to get started.
 You can set up Cloudinary + Forestry in less than 3 Minutes: [Create a Cloudinary Account](https://cloudinary.com/) and follow along with our [docs](https://forestry.io/docs/media/cloudinary/).
 {{% /tip %}}

-This integration makes it possible to efficiently store, organize and deliver images while keeping the editing experience simple and clean.
+This integration makes it possible to efficiently store, organize and deliver images in Cloudinary while keeping the editing experience simple and clean in Forestry.

 Non-developers can continue to use our simple drag and drop feature in Forestry without having to juggle assets across different accounts and multiple providers.